mattias-p/netbase/README.md

 Since Netbase is all about the caching it seems like a bad idea to add features below the Netbase interface but above the cache layer.

+#### Stage 0: Reference benchmark

+* Develop a load test so we can measure how performance is affected as we make changes to the implementation.
+* Make a benchmark of the performance using the current implementation.

 #### Stage 1: Networking

-At this stage we replace the querying of normal requests to use trust_dns instead of ldns.
+Replace the querying of normal requests to use trust_dns instead of ldns.
 I.e. non-AXFR requests.

-Update Zonemaster::Engine::Nameserver::query to:
+* Update Zonemaster::Engine::Nameserver::query to:
   * Call Netbase::Net::query for the actual query and take care of the returned wire formatted response.
   * Construct a Zonemaster::Engine::Packet using the response.
   * Implement the TC-flag fallback.

-Make a benchmark of the performance difference between making queries with ldns and trust_dns penalized with extra deserialization.
+  * Make a benchmark when using trust_dns instead of ldns and with extra translation of questions and responses from and to the old representations.

-#### Stage 2: Packet inspection
+#### Stage 2: Native responses

-At this stage we make Zonemaster Engine use trust_dns's native response representation.
+Make Zonemaster Engine use trust_dns's native response representation.

 * Implement Perl bindings for all parts of trust_dns needed to replace Zonemaster::LDNS::Packet.